kivutar/onion-kidd/README.md

-This is a clone of Alex Kidd in Miracle World first level, made with lutro for my 3yo son.
+This is an Alex Kidd style platformer, made with lutro for my 3yo son.

 The gameplay is simplified, the character is a single tile high to avoid having to jump and punch at the same time.

-The ring is equiped from the start.
+This game supports two players.

 Music from Labbed.